First-Time Home Buyer Programs in Montana article content

 Local Programs (Examples):

-Many cities and regional nonprofits add deferred/forgivable assistance; funding and maximums vary by year and HUD allocations.
-Confirm availability with the local administrator before relying on dollar amounts.
+Many cities and regional nonprofits add deferred/forgivable assistance; funding and maximums vary with HUD allocations and local budgets.
+Confirm availability and current flyers with the local administrator before relying on dollar amounts.

 Billings / Yellowstone County

-Billings First-Time Home Buyer Program: City-run deferred/zero-interest loans commonly up to $15,000 for down payment/closing costs (income-based; homebuyer education required).
-See the city page: Billings First-Time Home Buyer.
+Billings First‑Time Home Buyer Program: City‑administered deferred/zero‑interest loans commonly up to $15,000 for down payment/closing costs (income‑based; homebuyer education required).
+Check the city page and contact the program coordinator for current funding status.
+(Billings First‑Time Home Buyer).

 Missoula / Missoula County (regional partner)

-Human Resource Council (HRC) First Time Homebuyer DPA: HRC administers a Missoula-region DPA (Mineral, Missoula, Ravalli counties).
-HRC's official guidance lists deferred second loans that can be substantially larger than many city programs (HRC lists assistance up to $90,000 in some counties) — confirm current flyer and income/purchase caps with HRC: HRC First Time Homebuyer DPA.
+Human Resource Council (HRC) First Time Homebuyer DPA: HRC administers Missoula‑region first‑time buyer assistance (Mineral, Missoula, Ravalli counties).
+HRC's official page currently lists deferred second loans 'up to $90,000' in those counties — confirm the latest flyer and income/purchase caps directly with HRC.
+(HRC First Time Homebuyer DPA).

 Great Falls / Cascade County

-Great Falls / NeighborWorks (HOME-funded) assistance: Great Falls uses HOME funds and works with NeighborWorks Great Falls/Neighborhood Housing Services to deliver down payment and closing-cost assistance; amounts and recapture rules are governed by HOME/CDBG rules — see the City of Great Falls HOME info: Great Falls HOME / housing.
+Great Falls / HOME‑funded assistance: Great Falls administers HOME funds and coordinates with NeighborWorks/other nonprofits to deliver down payment and closing‑cost assistance; amounts and affordability/recapture rules vary by HOME/CDBG regulations.
+See the city HOME page for contacts and program cycles.
+(Great Falls HOME / housing).

 Additional Information:

-- USDA Loans: USDA Rural Development programs offer low- or no-down-payment options in eligible rural areas — check USDA eligibility maps for an address-level determination.
-See USDA RD Montana single-family programs: USDA RD - Montana.
+- USDA Loans: USDA Rural Development single‑family programs offer low‑ or no‑down‑payment options in eligible rural areas — check USDA RD Montana for address‑level eligibility.
+(USDA RD - Montana).

-- VA Loans: VA purchase loans often allow 0% down for eligible veterans/active members — check VA.gov for eligibility and loan types.
-VA Home Loans.
+- VA Loans: VA purchase loans often allow 0% down for eligible veterans/active members; confirm eligibility and lender options at VA.gov.
+(VA Home Loans).

-Montana programs are designed to be flexible — many buyers stack state DPA with federal loans or local HOME/CDBG assistance.
+Montana programs are designed to be stackable — many buyers combine state DPA with federal loans or local HOME/CDBG assistance.
+Contact a participating lender or program administrator early to reserve funds and confirm eligibility.

 Always confirm current rates, income/purchase limits, and local program funding with Montana Housing and the program administrator or an approved participating lender before making decisions.
 See Montana Housing's main homeownership page: housing.mt.gov/Homeownership.